fss18/custom-ct-demo-001/README.md

 ---
 # Custom Guardrail and Service Catalog Demo

+## Preface ##
+The Health Information Trust Alliance Common Security Framework (HITRUST CSF) leverages nationally and internationally accepted standards and regulations such as GDPR, ISO, NIST, PCI, and HIPAA to create a comprehensive set of baseline security and privacy controls.
+HITRUST has developed the HITRUST CSF Assurance Program, which incorporates the common requirements, methodology, and tools that enable an organization and its business partners to take a consistent and incremental approach to managing compliance.
+Further, it allows business partners and vendors to assess and report against multiple sets of requirements.

+AWS customers can design and implement an AWS environment, and use AWS services in a manner that supports the requirements of HITRUST CSF.
+Customers can also leverage certain controls established under the HITRUST CSF validated assessment of AWS services.
+HITRUST compliance requires many elements to be successful.
+Policies, Procedures and proof of effective implementation are all required elements across the various HITRUST domains.
+When implemented correctly, AWS Control Tower can help customers achieve a more mature level of compliance known as “Measured and Managed”.
+Implementation of Guardrails, AWS Config rules and service control policies can make ongoing compliance efforts more automated.

 ## Overview ##

 AWS Control Tower provides several built in [Guardrails](https://docs.aws.amazon.com/controltower/latest/userguide/guardrails-reference.html) that provides ongoing governance for your overall AWS environments.
 AWS Control Tower implements *preventive* and *detective* guardrails to help you govern your resources and monitor compliance across groups of AWS accounts.